 In the fifteen years since the release of his first guidebook, Ian has developed a unique understanding of the film tourism market.
 He now offers this wealth of experience to individuals, corporate organisations and government agencies wishing to further develop their tourism or film strategies.

 Ian Brodie is passionate about life, Tolkien, photography, cars, trains, old planes, movies, flowers, gardens, mountains . . . and landscapes.
 Best-known for his internationally best-selling film guidebooks, he has been highly praised for his photographs of the locations of The Lord of The Rings movie trilogy, and behind the scenes of the first epic Narnia movie, The Lion, The Witch and The Wardrobe.

 Ian's photographic clients are spread around the world, and his images are used by a number of major tourism organisations in England, New Zealand and Norway.

-His familiarity with film sets has led to a role as a film stills photographer and he has worked on a number of films in Norway and New Zealand, creating film stills for promotional and production use.
+His familiarity with film sets has led to a role as a unit stills photographer and he has worked on a number of films in Norway, New Zealand and Australia, creating film stills for promotional and production use.

 With more than 500,000 copies sold of the Lord of the Rings Location Guidebook, Ian Brodie was an inaugural winner of the prestigious Platinum Award from Booksellers NZ, along with the Edmonds Cookbook and the Yates Gardening Guide, both of which having had significantly longer periods to amass qualifying sales.
 The extended version of his original guidebook was released in August 2004 and has since received the Booksellers NZ Gold Award, with both formats of the guidebook continuing to sell steadily, many years after the first movie in the trilogy was released.